Alec Smith: Early life and education

-Smith grew up on the 21500 acre family farm in Selukwe (now Shurugwi), a small mining and farming town with a population in the 1950s of around 8,500 (8,000 Black and 500 White).
+Smith grew up on the 21500 acre family farm in Selukwe (now Shurugwi), a small mining and farming town with a population in the 1950s of around 8,500 (8,000 black and 500 white).

-His father Ian Smith had married Janet Watt in late-1948, after returning from war service with a facial disfigurement resulting from crashing his Hurricane whilst taking off from an airfield in Egypt.
+His father, Ian Smith, had married Janet Watt in late 1948, after returning from war service with a facial disfigurement resulting from crashing his Hurricane whilst taking off from an airfield in Egypt.
 Watt was a South African school teacher who had previously been married to Piet Duvenage, a South African who had died as the result of a sporting accident while playing rugby.
-At the time Watt met Smith, she was struggling to support herself and two young children on a modest teacher's salary.
-Ian Smith adopted Watt's two children, Robert and Jean, from her earlier marriage and brought them up, as his own, with Alec.
-Alec's relations with his mother were always more difficult than those he had with his father.
+At the time that Watt met Smith, she was struggling to support herself and two young children on a modest teacher's salary.
+Ian Smith brought up Watt's two children, Robert and Jean, from her earlier marriage, as his own, with his son Alec.

 In April 1964, one month before his 15th birthday, Smith's father became Prime Minister of Southern Rhodesia.
 The younger Smith later suggested that this had caused his family life to suffer.
 He attended Chaplin High School, and in 1970, Smith began studying law at Rhodes University in South Africa.
-On his own for the first time, he became increasingly alienated from his background and neglected his studies, falling into drug and alcohol abuse.
-Smith first came to public attention at this time by applying for a British passport while declaring that he did not agree with his father's political views and still considered himself a loyal British subject.

 He was expelled from the university at the end of his first year in 1971.
-Whilst returning from a subsequent holiday in Portuguese-ruled Mozambique, Smith was found to be in possession of 200 grams (7 oz) of cannabis by the South African authorities.
+Whilst returning from a subsequent holiday in Portuguese-ruled Mozambique, Smith was found to be in possession of 200 grams (7 oz) of cannabis at the Tete/Nyamapanda border post between Mozambique and Rhodesia and taken to Salisbury Central Police Station.
 He was convicted of drug trafficking, fined and given a suspended prison sentence.

 Returning to Rhodesia, Smith held a number of odd jobs.
 He also served without distinction as a conscript in the Rhodesian Security Forces.

-In 1972, Smith declared himself a born-again Christian, stating that God had freed him from his past debauchery and helped him see the injustice of racial discrimination.
-He aligned himself with the Moral Rearmament group, held public meetings promoting majority rule, and befriended a number of Black nationalist leaders.
+In 1972, Smith declared himself a born-again Christian, stating that God had freed him from his past debauchery and helped him to see the injustice of racial discrimination.
+He aligned himself with the Moral Rearmament group, held public meetings promoting majority rule, and became a close friend of the Reverend Arthur Kanodereka, a black-nationalist leader who was assassinated at the end of 1978.